iterative/dvc.org/content/docs/use-cases/model-registry.md

 - Store, organize, and track the [versions] of different models effectively.
 - Full data provenance and lineage trails guarantee that your modeling is reproducible.
-- Share and control access to early-stage [experiments] and production-ready models alike.
+- Share and control access to any data artifact, whether these are early-stage [experiments] or production-ready models.
 - Save performance [metrics and plots] to quickly evaluate and compare models.
 - A platform to export, integrate, deploy, or roll-back published models